Kara Magsanoc-Alikpala

-Kara Magsanoc-Alikpala is a Philippine broadcast journalist who produces news documentaries, best known for her work as a producer of Filipino-Australia co-produced documentary film Delikado (2022) by POV, which one of their staffs herself nominated the News and Documentary Emmy Award for Outstanding Investigative Documentary, making her the first Filipino to be nominated with this category.
+Kara Magsanoc-Alikpala is a Filipino broadcast journalist who produces news documentaries, best known for her work as a producer of Filipino-Australia co-produced documentary film Delikado (2022) by POV, which one of their staffs herself nominated the News and Documentary Emmy Award for Outstanding Investigative Documentary, making her the first Filipino to be nominated with this category.

-Early career
+Early life

 Magsanoc-Alikpala is the daughter of Philippine Daily Inquirer editor Letty Jimenez Magsanoc and Dr. Carlitos Magsanoc.
 Both of her brothers are doctors.

 Journalism career

 Magsanoc-Alikpala was a managing director of Asianeye Productions as well as a producer for ARD German television and a contributing producer to CNN.
 Asianeye made an extensive documentary on martial law called Batas Militar which got the "highest rating for any television documentary in the Philippines," according to one newspaper account.
 She was a reporter for Voice of America and the Australian Broadcasting Corporation.
 Asianeye developed shows called "docu-musicals" for ABS-CBN's A Christmas Prayer, and the firm won awards on several occasions.
 In 2007, the Asianeye staff watched 200 movies made by the Philippine action movie star Fernando Poe, Jr. as part of an effort to make a TV special; Magsanoc-Alikpala divided the work to select footage for their project.
 She has produced and reported for documentaries through the Philippine Center for Investigative Journalism, The Probe Team and for SkyCable News.
 As a broadcast journalist, she reported on significant stories, such as the capture of four Abu Sayyaf members in 2002; her reports were broadcast on the Voice of America.